EndPointCorp/end-point-blog/2020/05/21/creating-a-messaging-app-using-spring-kafka-part-3.html.md

 }
 ```

 If you noticed that we didn't use underscores in the class field names for the corresponding table field names like `userId` for `user_id`.
 We're going to use Spring [CrudRepository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) model to create our data repositories.
-These CrudRepository has functionality that uses some keywords to automatically create logic using the given interface method names.
+CrudRepository has a functionality that uses some keywords to automatically create logic using the given interface method names.
 And the underscores are reserved characters too.
 You can still escape using double underscore in the CrudRepository method names but it won't look good.
 So I chose to use camel case which is also complying the Java syntax.